 Steve King co-founded Prairie Capital in 1997 and currently serves as a Partner of the firm.
 Prior to Prairie, Steve led the formation of ANB Mezzanine Corporation (then a subsidiary of First Chicago Corporation), serving as its President from 1994 to 1997.
 Previously, he held positions of increasing responsibility with American National Bank & Trust Company of Chicago, also a subsidiary of First Chicago Corporation.
 Steve is on the Board of Directors of First Busey Corporation (NASDAQ: BUSE).
 He is also a Leadership Greater Chicago Fellow and past chairman of NASBIC (now the Small Business Investor Alliance).
 Steve has a BS in Finance from the University of Illinois, an MBA from the University of Chicago, and a JD from Loyola University.
 Steve is active in various civic and community organizations with a particular interest in education.
 He is currently on the Board of Directors of Arc of Hope, Big Shoulders Fund, and Loyola Academy.
 Steve, his wife Christy, and their four children have been part of the St. Joan of Arc Parish for over 20 years.

 Nikki Raftery is an Executive Leadership Coach in the Alliance for Catholic Education’s Center for Transformational Educational Leadership at the University of Notre Dame.
-Through her work she teaches elementary and high school principals across the country to intentionalize their practice by targeting school culture, instructional leadership, and executive management, in order to revitalize their school and realize long-term sustainable change.
+Through her work, she teaches elementary and high school principals across the country to intentionalize their practice by targeting school culture, instructional leadership, and executive management in order to revitalize their schools and realize long-term sustainable change.
 Prior to this role, Nikki served for six years as the principal at Saint Mary School in Buffalo Grove, where she grew enrollment by over 65% and increased academic achievement by nearly 20%, earning the National Blue Ribbon of Excellence in 2014.
 In addition to The Academy at St. Joan of Arc, Nikki has served on both elementary and high school Boards and currently participates on the Academic Excellence Committee for the Archdiocese of Chicago.
-Nikki received BS degrees in Elementary Education and Special Education from Purdue University and a M.Ed. in Educational Leadership from National Louis.
+Nikki received BS degrees in Elementary Education and Special Education from Purdue University and an M.Ed. in Educational Leadership from National Louis.